GitLab Runner feature flags

 FF_USE_LEGACY_S3_CACHE_ADAPTER false No When enabled, the legacy S3 Cache adapter is used.
 When disabled (default), a newer S3 Cache adapter is used which uses Amazon’s S3 SDK for authentication.
 This should resolve authentication problems in environments that the legacy adapter struggled with, such as custom STS endpoints.

-FF_GIT_URLS_WITHOUT_TOKENS true No When enabled, GitLab Runner doesn’t embed the job token anywhere during Git configuration or command execution.
+FF_GIT_URLS_WITHOUT_TOKENS false No When enabled, GitLab Runner doesn’t embed the job token anywhere during Git configuration or command execution.
 Instead, it sets up a Git credential helper that uses the environment variable to obtain the job token.
 This approach limits token storage and reduces the potential for leaks.

 Enable feature flag in pipeline configuration